- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 15 Minutes

-Hair transplant regret is a real subject.
-I do not say this to frighten patients away from surgery.
-I say it because regret is usually easier to prevent before surgery than to repair after surgery.
+The purpose is not to frighten patients away from surgery.
+It matters because regret is usually easier to prevent before surgery than to repair after surgery.

 A hair transplant changes the hairline, the donor area, the patient’s daily appearance, and sometimes the patient’s emotional state for many months.
 It must be planned with medical judgment, not pressure, excitement, or panic.

-The goal is not only to avoid a bad result.
-The goal is to avoid a decision that you later feel was rushed, poorly explained, or poorly matched to your long term hair loss pattern.
+The plan must do more than avoid a bad result.
+The aim is to avoid a decision that later feels rushed, poorly explained, or poorly matched to your long-term hair loss pattern.

-The first type of regret I often see is early emotional regret.
+A common type of regret is early emotional regret.
 This can happen in the first days, first weeks, or first few months after surgery.
 The patient looks in the mirror and suddenly thinks, “What did I do?”

 This reaction can be very intense because the early appearance after a hair transplant is not the final result.
 The scalp may be red.
 The grafts may look too obvious.
 The hairline may look harsher than expected because the surrounding skin is healing and the transplanted hairs have not yet shed or softened.

 Then the shedding phase begins.
 Many transplanted hairs fall out temporarily, and the patient may feel that the result is disappearing before it has even started.
-This is one of the reasons I always explain the timeline very clearly before surgery.
+Timeline counseling matters before surgery.

 The mind can become especially difficult during the ugly duckling stage.

-A patient may compare their own appearance at month two or three with another patient’s month-twelve result seen on Reddit or forums.
+A patient may compare their own appearance at month two or three with another patient’s month twelve result seen online.
 That comparison is unfair, but it is very common.

 Early regret may also come from isolation.
 Some patients take a few days off work but do not prepare for the social discomfort that can follow.
 They avoid friends, avoid photos, check the mirror too often, and start treating every scab, hair, or patch as evidence of failure.